lkaihua/carp/dev.md

 ### Work log

+#### 2022-04-02

+- Support music preview modal.
+Refactor music player, now it supports a playlist or a given play track.
+Add auto play data attribute for track links.
+- Add a dict function in go template.

 #### 2022-03-26

 - Finaize vinyl recorder player.
 When the album contains a cover image, e.g. `cover.jpg`, the vinyl recorder will use it automatically.